ArfaMunam47/ArfaMunam47/README.md

 ## 💭 Engineering Philosophy

-> ""First, solve the problem.
+> "" Make it work.
+Make it right.
-> Then, write the code ""
+> Make it better. ""

 <hr>